cwd-k2/titania.go/README.md

 - There is some expected output/answer for each input.
 - A submitted code will be a single file.

-### What is not for
+### What it is not for

-This program is **NOT** for the situations like: when you're working with a great and fancy project and you want to test your method or class implementation is right or not.
+`titania.go` is **NOT** for the developing situations: when you're working with a great and fancy project and you want to test your method or class implementation is right or not.

 If you cut out the logic or implementation into a single file, this tool can be applied somehow, but uh not so suitable I guess.